Chart Color Schemes

 Sarina is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Sarina's dwelling structure, as per the latest Census evaluation, consisted of 91.7% houses and 8.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Qld's 85.1% houses and 14.9% other dwellings.
+The dwelling structure in Sarina, as per the latest Census, consisted of 91.7% houses and 8.3% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This differs from Non-Metro Qld's figures which were 85.1% houses and 14.9% other dwellings.
 Home ownership in Sarina was at 35.4%, with mortgaged dwellings at 37.3% and rented dwellings at 27.3%.
-The median monthly mortgage repayment was $1,733, aligning with Non-Metro Qld's average.
-The median weekly rent figure was $300, compared to Non-Metro Qld's $340.
-Nationally, Sarina's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median monthly mortgage repayment in the area was $1,733, aligning with Non-Metro Qld's average.
+The median weekly rent figure for Sarina was recorded as $300, compared to Non-Metro Qld's figures of $1,733 and $340 respectively.
+Nationally, Sarina's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing